Hardiness zones

 USDA 9-11

-Form & Character: Potentially massive evergreen trees (see these Indian laurel figs in the middle of Highway 15 in downtown Hermosillo, Sonora, Mexico) with a dense rounded canopy, spreading with age, heavy looking, formal
+Form & Character: Potentially massive tree (see these Indian laurel figs in the middle of Highway 15 in downtown Hermosillo, Sonora, Mexico) with a dense rounded canopy, spreading with age, heavy looking, clean, powerful, formal.

-Flowers & fruits: Both small, auxiliary, inconspicuous, fruit a small yellowish green rounded nut
+Flowers & Fruits: Both small, axillary, inconspicuous; fruit is a small, yellowish-green rounded nut.

-Temperature: Generally hardy outdoors in the temperature range of 25oF and to 115oF.
+Temperature: Generally hardy outdoors in the temperature range of 24oF and to 117oF.
 Foliage and young branches can be injured during cold winters in Phoenix.
 Indian laurel fig across Phoenix experienced freeze damage in January 2007.
 And here is the same tree 11 months after the freeze of January 2007 in November 2007.
-Extreme summer temperatures (above 115oF) and intense sunlight will also damage exposed foliage on the upper canopy of trees.
-Trees injured by extreme Phoenix cold or heat usually recover quickly (except for the sudden freeze event of January 2007).
+Extreme Phoenix summer temperatures (above 117oF) and intense sunlight will also damage exposed foliage on the upper canopy of trees, such as happened during the high heat of the Labor day weekend in 2020.
+Either way trees injured by extreme Phoenix cold or heat usually recover quickly (except for the sudden Phoenix 'deep freeze' events of January 2007 and 2013).

-Light: Full sun to full shade, avoid reflective western exposures because tree trunks are prone to sun scald injury.
+Light: Full sun to full shade, avoid reflective western exposures because the tree's trunk is prone to sun scald injury.

 Soil: Tolerant